top of page

 Your new, copied workbook will open in a new window.

 Next, go to the Settings sheet and update your fiscal year start date.
-You'll also need to copy the new URL for your Journal and paste it in the last setting (if you don't, the jump to last transaction link in your new Journal will take you to your prior year Journal!!!).
+You'll also need to copy the new URL for your Journal and paste it in the last setting (if you don't, the Jump to End link in your new Journal will take you to your prior year Journal!!!).

 Then, update your Funds sheet by bringing forward the ending balances from the prior year (see your Fund Balances report from the prior year workbook).